csci104/site/homework/index.md

 # Homework

 Homework will be assigned once every **7-10 days**.
 It will be graded, and require substantial work.
 The average student should **expect to spend about 15-20 hours per homework**.
-Homeworks will typically contain a mix of programming exercises and "theory" questions about data structures and their implementation.
+Homework assignments will typically be split into two components: a written component and a coding component.
+Note: These components are submitted separately and have different late policies.

 Each student will be responsible for creating and using a GitHub repo for the development and submission of all assignments.
 You will be using the **git** source code management tool to maintain your homework code.

 Please read the submission instructions and policies below **carefully**!
 Failure to follow the process (of pushing the appropriate files to Github and submitting your git commit SHA on our website) will result in a 0 on the assignment.

 Assignments are assigned and submitted on Codio.
 To set up your Codio account, see the directions in lab 0.
 Each assignment has a written portion and a programming portion (except assignment #2, which is programming only).

-You will need to **start** each of the assignments from within Blackboard, within the Codio Assignments tab.

 <h2 id="schedule">Schedule</h2>
 <table class="standard assignments">